stickies-v/py-bitcoinkernel/README.md

   want to use `py-bitcoinkernel` with an existing chainstate, you'll need to either first shut down `Bitcoin Core`, or clone the `blocks/` and `chainstate/` directories to a new location.
+- The `bitcoinkernel` API currently does not offer granular inspection of most kernel objects.
+See [doc/examples](./doc/examples/) for ideas on using third-party (de)serialization libraries to convert kernel objects to/from bytes.

 ## Resources
 Some helpful resources for learning about `libbitcoinkernel`: